yznts/zen/README.md

 ## Documentation

-Hmm...I don't think I'm ready for that.
-Please, use pkg.go.dev documentation for now.
+Code is well-documented, so it's pretty comfortable to use documentation provided by [pkg.go.dev](https://pkg.go.dev/github.com/kyoto-framework/zen)